oracle-livelabs/database/text/index-object-store/queries/queries.md

     That finds all four documents.
 Three of them contain the words 'boxing' and 'fox' somewhere in the document.
 The other contains the word 'pangram'.

-    Finally we'll try an inexact query.
+    Finally, we'll try an inexact query.
 The files contain the word 'zephyrs', but it's an easy word to mis-spell.
 Try this:

     ```
     <copy>